Supervisors

 Case-studies

-The role of ASEAN for security regionalism in the ‘Indo-Pacific’, with a specific focus on maritime security and maritime politics of Indonesia and Vietnam.
+ASEAN’s role in security regionalism in the ‘Indo-Pacific’, with a specific focus on maritime security and maritime politics of Indonesia and Vietnam.

 The unintended consequences of interregionalism, with a specific focus on EU-ASEAN cooperation on maritime security.